JuergenGutsch/blog/_source/_posts/2019-11-22-weather02-grpc-client.md

 ## Conclusion

 This is working quite well.
-It's really the first time I use a MongoDB, but it's nice, since it is just working and easy to setup.
+It's actually the first time I use a MongoDB, but it's nice, since it is just working and easy to setup.
 During development I'm going to use the instance on Azure and later on I will setup a dockerized instance.

 I really like the way gRPC works and how easy it is to setup a gRPC client.
 But I think it makes sense to have a gRPC client template available with the .NET CLI by default.
 This way it wouldn't be needed to find the right packages to include in various blog posts and documentations.
 Because this get's hard and confusing, if some of resources are just a little bit outdated.
 The way to add a gRPC service as a service reference using VIsual Studio 2019 is nice, but doesn't really help developers who use VSCode or/and are working on different platforms.